jaclenti/ABMcalibration-MLvsMSM/src/README.md

 - msm_first_moments is not used directly in the notebooks, but it contains other distance measure that could be used with the MSM

+- calibrator_blackit.py is obtained from to blackit (https://github.com/bancaditalia/black-it)

 - initialize_model.py and opinion_dynamics_models_estimation.py are used for ML estimation

 - repeat_function contain methods for efficiently repeating the experiments